magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 The L3 layer is responsible for connection selection, monitoring/keepalives, and message (de)serialization.
 Framing is handled by L2, so the inbound L3 codepath receives single-message bytestrings, and delivers the same down to L2 for encryption, framing, and transmission.
+As per the above section, each such message may be up to 2**32 bytes (4 GiB).

+Note that while this is the *limit* we strongly recommend applications limits themselves to smaller messages than this; receivers will need to buffer the entire message before delivery.

 Connection selection takes place exclusively on the Leader side, and includes the following:

 * receipt of viable L2 connections from below (indicated by the first valid decrypted frame received for any given connection)
 * expiration of a timer